 - 2) Long term view: Always remember, steep corrections and crash in a structural bull market will keep markets healthy.
 Structurally, Indian economy is poised to do well after major reforms like thrust on digital economy after demonetisation, implementation of GST, RERA, Insolvency and Bankruptcy Code, reforms in power sector, one of its kind Union Budget announced last year which focused on investment led spending to drive growth with impetus on Privatisation, thrust on Aatmanirbhar Bharat resulting into Production Linked Incentive (PLI) schemes for various sectors, reforms in Direct Taxes, thrust on renewables sector, Ethanol blending, scrapping policy etc. - 3) Strong line up of IPOs: There is a strong line up of IPOs upcoming in the near future.
 We suggest investors to be careful with IPOs that are look expensive and understand the fundamentals based on risk reward profile before taking a decision to invest.
 No doubt, IPOs of sectors in limelight like E-Commerce, Insurance, companies engaged in Digital space, Speciality chemicals, Companies business model suited to new age, companies having business model which caters to the demands of Electric Vehicles would always gain maximum attention.
 However, investors need to be careful with expensive IPOs whose valuations are beyond logic.
-The carnage witnessed in some of the recently listed companies makes a case for investors to be more cautious. - 4) Approach suggested for investors: It is advisable for investors to look out for stock specific opportunities considering growth outlook and management pedigree amidst the ongoing crisis.
+The carnage witnessed in some of the recently listed companies makes a case for investors to be more cautious. - 4) Approach suggested for investors: It is advisable for investors to look out for stock specific opportunities considering growth outlook and management pedigree amidst the ongoing turmoil.
 History has proved that after any crisis, equities recover strongly and give stellar returns.
+One should also remember that not every fall is worth buying and investors should evaluate the Company based on fundamentals and valuation before taking any decision.
 We recommend investors for the near term to Buy quality names on dips and sell on rise considering the volatility in the market in the near term.
-It would be advisable to avoid companies having exposure to Russia, Ukraine and Eastern European countries for the time being.
-Additionally, companies dependent on crude oil and crude oil derivatives will face margin pressure.
-Supply chain disruptions would also pose a challenge for companies and hence investors need to careful in selection of stocks.
+Considering there are too many macroeconomic variables, we believe markets would give opportunities to enter quality stocks at reasonable valuation.
+Sector wise Financial sector (specially banking), Pharma, automobile, auto components, Infrastructure & food processing looks attractive at the current valuations.